 Assistant Vice President, Gift Planning

 Jeremy works with donors and their advisors to explore gift strategies with complex tax and legal implications.
 He first came to Duke as director of endowment administration.
 Prior to that, he was vice president of philanthropic services at the Community Foundation for Greater Atlanta and a corporate lawyer at Troutman Sanders, LLP, in Atlanta.
 Jeremy received his law degree from the University of North Carolina at Chapel Hill and his undergraduate degree from Haverford College.
-Jeremy is an active volunteer in the Durham community, and he grew up in nearby Greensboro, North Carolina.
+In his free time, Jeremy plays double bass with the Durham Medical Orchestra.

 Tia Barnes J.D.’03